Primo Levi: 1975–1987

-In 1975 a collection of Levi's poetry was published under the title L'osteria di Brema (The Bremen Beer Hall).
-It was published in English as Shema: Collected Poems.
+In 1975, a collection of Levi's poetry was published under the title L'osteria di Brema (The Bremen Beer Hall), which was published in English as Shema: Collected Poems.

 He wrote two other highly praised memoirs, Lilit e altri racconti (Moments of Reprieve, 1978) and Il sistema periodico (The Periodic Table, 1975).
 Moments of Reprieve deals with characters he observed during imprisonment.
-The Periodic Table is a collection of short pieces, based in episodes from his life but including two short stories that he wrote while employed in 1941 at the asbestos mine in San Vittore.
-Each story was related in some way to one of the chemical elements.
-At London's Royal Institution on 19 October 2006, The Periodic Table was voted onto the shortlist for the best science book ever written.
+The Periodic Table is a collection of mostly autobiographical short stories, and also includes two fictional stories that he wrote in 1941 while being employed at the asbestos mine in San Vittore.
+Each story is named after a chemical element and the subject matter of each story is related to that element.
+On 19 October 2006, the Royal Institution in London declared that The Periodic Table was the best science book ever written.